All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 In AA meetings, past and present alcoholics gather together to share and explain private experiences they have had with alcohol, along with their triggers and coping mechanisms.

-The AA work on the 12 Step Principles:
+The AA work on the 12 Step Principles, focusing on a ‘higher power’:

 The most commonly noted relapse causes are: